 How to avoid capital gains tax Capital gains taxes are owed when an asset is sold for more money than was paid for the asset.
 Learn more about capital gains taxes and how to avoid them.

-Do you need to make estimated tax payments in 2024?
+Do you need to make estimated tax payments?
 If you receive income such as interest, dividends, alimony, self-employment income, capital gains, or prizes, you may have to make what the IRS terms “estimated tax payments.”

 Unraveling the 403(b): Eligibility, withdrawal rules & taxes A 403(b) plan is similar to a 401(k) plan with a few exceptions.
 Here's how 403(b) plans work, as well as the pros and cons of investing in this type of retirement plan.